 Let’s know a little more about the Churches of the Historic Center of Quito, considered the most extensive in America, within which we have:

 Located on Cuenca and Sucre streets, it is the first temple of the Franciscans, the church of San Francisco was founded by the Spanish in honor of the saint who bears his name.
 Saint Francis in Quito was born for art and evangelization.
 The building took almost 150 years to build (from 1534 to 1680).
 It was founded by the Franciscan missionary Jodoco Ricke, it was home to 160 monks.
-This has more than three hectares, it is the largest of its kind in America, it has a church, chapels, the art museum, patios, orchards, catacombs, soccer field and the old brewery, there are also different works of art that protects a large part of the Quiteña School’s works and that demonstrate the skills of its teachers and students.
+This has more than three hectares, it is the largest of its kind in America, it has a church, chapels, an art museum, patios, orchards, catacombs, a soccer field, and the old brewery, different works of art protect a large part of the Quiteña School’s works and that demonstrate the skills of its teachers and students.

 The interior of the Church is arranged in three naves in the shape of a Latin cross.
 The central nave is elevated and the Mudejar-style coffered ceilings are said to be the first in the art of the time.

 The altarpiece of the main altar is made of cedar and has numerous carvings, among them some that are indicated as the maximum expression of Quito’s sculpture, which protects the majestic sculpture of the Virgin of Legarda, this altarpiece is decorated in gold leaf, full of luminosity throughout the sculptural ensemble.
 The choir is made up of 81 cedar chairs with whimsical and highly worked carvings, and numerous paintings of saints that adorn its walls.

 It is believed that it was the Royal Palace of Huayna Cápac (Inca Emperor), and also an important ceremonial temple for pre-Columbian society.
 Later it became the headquarters of the Catholic Franciscan Order.